‘It just keeps coming and coming’: Heavy lake-effect snow dumps more than 4 feet over parts of Great Lakes region

 Wind off the lakes could dump another foot or 2 of snow

-Through Monday, an additional foot-plus of snow could fall in parts of Pennsylvania, northern Ohio and western New York.
+Through Monday, an additional 1 to 2 feet of snow could fall in parts of Pennsylvania, northern Ohio and western New York.

 “The heaviest snow totals are expected downwind of lakes Erie and Ontario, affecting areas from northeast Ohio, far northwest Pennsylvania, western New York state and portions of northwest New York state,” according to the Weather Prediction Center.